E-Alharbi/ROBIN/README.md

 ## Prerequisites

 - CCP4 <br />
-You need a CCP4 installed in your machine.
+You need the CCP4 installed in your machine.
 You need to set up the CCP4 environment variables before using this tool.
 To set up the CCP4 environment variables, from the command line, run this command from the CCP4 installation directory

 source ccp4.setup-sh